Aashishsharma/Learnings/Next/Next.md

 Folders are used to define routes. and within each folder there must be a page.tsx as a leaf file
 Files are used to create UI that is shown for a route segment

 Default root folder is app
+**(every component inside app folder is by default server side component and cannot be publicly accessed)**

 ![alt text](PNG/routing.png "Class overview")